Records and Information Management at USQ

 - Is the document necessary for the re-establishment of business?

-If the answer to ANY of these questions is ‘yes’, the document is considered to be an official USQ record for the purposes of the Public Records Act 2002 (Qld) and the Right to Information Act 2009 (Qld), and must be managed in the University’s recordkeeping system.
+If the answer to ANY of these questions is ‘yes’, the document is considered to be a University record for the purposes of the Public Records Act 2002 (Qld) and the Right to Information Act 2009 (Qld), and must be managed in the University’s records management system.

-Corporate Records provides a leading role in recordkeeping at USQ through the maintenance and support of a broad range of records management activities, including:
+Corporate Records provides a lead role in records and information management at USQ through the implementation, maintenance and support of a broad range of services, such as: